What Happens if you Don’t Pay your Debts?

 If you don’t make the payment requested on the Letter of Demand, court action can commence at this stage and you can be issued with a Statement of Claim.
 If the court finds you do owe the money, the bank will be awarded a Judgement against you.

-The creditor can enforce their debts through three main ways:
+The debt collector can enforce their debts through three main ways:

 If you have no assets and your only income is government benefits, you are referred to in the industry as “judgement-proof”.
 This means a creditor can obtain judgement against you but they can’t actually enforce it.